mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### Reattaching clusters with the same name could lead to dashboard navigation problems (COPS-7197)

-In kommander, if you attempted to reattach a cluster with the same name as a cluster that had previously been detached, the 'traefik-forward-auth-kommander' configuration was not updated properly leading to the inability to navigate to the newly attached cluster.
+In Kommander, if you attempted to reattach a cluster with the same name as a cluster that had previously been detached, the 'traefik-forward-auth-kommander' configuration was not updated properly leading to the inability to navigate to the newly attached cluster.
 The problem was resolved.

 ### Machine stuck in provisioned state after pivot (COPS-7166)